OSTEOARTHRITIS OF THE HIP AND KNEE – PART 2

 4 Point Knee Joint Mobilization - MSR™

 The objective of joint mobilization is to reverse adverse physiological changes by promoting movement between capsular fibers.
-Joint mobilization can gradually cause rearrangement of collagen tissue to increase mobility.
-Improving joint mobility is critical to effectively address the needs of the body's full kinetic chain.
-In fact, if we don’t address restrictions in joint mobility we greatly reduce the effectiveness of any myofascial treatment.
+Joint mobilization can gradually cause the rearrangement of collagen tissue to increase mobility.
+Improving joint mobility is critical to effectively address the body's entire kinetic chain needs.
+If we don't address restrictions in joint mobility, we significantly reduce the effectiveness of any myofascial treatment.

 The Gluteus Maximus Release - Motion Specific Release™ (MSR)